-This artilce was posted on Sunday, December 18th, 2011 at 8:39 pm and is filed under Christmas, Christmas Eve Traditions, Christmas Recipes, Countries & Cultures, Cuisine, Customs and Traditions, Greeting Customs, Holiday Recipes, Holidays Around the World, Italian, Italian American, Italian American Cuisine, Italian Cuisine, Italy, Languages, Recipes of the World, Santa Lucia, USA, Words & Phrases, World Culture.
+This article was posted on Sunday, December 18th, 2011 at 8:39 pm and is filed under Christmas, Christmas Eve Traditions, Christmas Recipes, Countries & Cultures, Cuisine, Customs and Traditions, Greeting Customs, Holiday Recipes, Holidays Around the World, Italian, Italian American, Italian American Cuisine, Italian Cuisine, Italy, Languages, Recipes of the World, Santa Lucia, USA, Words & Phrases, World Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Italian Food in Italy and Italian American Food (and Traditions) for the Holidays”